Advice from our physiotherapist

 Heel spur (plantar fasciitis)

-Heel spur (plantar fasciitis) – causes, symptoms and relief insoles
+Heel spur (plantar fasciitis) – causes, symptoms, and relief insoles

 Heel spurs and plantar fasciitis are two names for the same type of problem and are one of the most common causes of heel pain.
 The injury is caused by overuse of the tendon sheath in the foot and can lead to long-term pain if not relieved.

-What is heel spur/plantar fasciitis?
+What is a heel spur?

 Symptoms